Acrisure Arena

 Acrisure Arena is a multi-purpose indoor arena in unincorporated Thousand Palms, California in Riverside County, California, United States.
 The arena opened in December 2022 on 43.35 acre of land in the Coachella Valley between Interstate 10 and the Classic Club golf course.
-It is the home arena for the American Hockey League's Coachella Valley Firebirds, and is a primary venue for events in the Greater Palm Springs area.
+It is the home arena for the American Hockey League's Coachella Valley Firebirds and the NBA G League's Coachella Valley Lakers, and is a primary venue for events in the Greater Palm Springs area.
 The venue's namesake is the eponoymous financial technology and insurance company Acrisure, which purchased the naming rights for an undisclosed amount over a 10-year lease.

 History

 On June 26, 2019, it was reported that the ownership of the upcoming Seattle Kraken had chosen Palm Springs as the site for Seattle's AHL affiliate and that the Agua Caliente Band of Cahuilla Indians and Oak View Group (OVG) had teamed up to build an arena on band-owned land as a home for their proposed expansion team.
 The 10,000-seat arena was estimated to cost $250 million.
 OVG CEO Tim Leiweke relied upon a feasibility study on the future of sports events and tourism in the Coachella Valley, independently authored by Coachella Sports & Entertainment Stadium Authority and the non-profit SoCal Coyotes Sports Leadership Organization, as proof of the viability for a multi-purpose venue in Palm Springs.

 The proposed arena was to be constructed on part of the Spa Resort Casino's parking lots now Agua Caliente Casino Palm Springs and be owned by the Agua Caliente Band of Cahuilla Indians with the Oak View Group as the arena operator.
 It would also have had an adjoining facility to serve as a year-round community gathering space as well as the training center for the AHL team.
 Groundbreaking and construction on the arena was expected to begin in February 2020, with completion by fall 2021, but was put on hold due to the COVID-19 pandemic and the resulting ban on large gatherings including concerts and sporting events.
-By September 2020, OVG's negotiations with the tribe had come to a halt and the agreement was ended due financial impacts on the tribe during the COVID-19 pandemic.
+By September 2020, OVG's negotiations with the tribe had come to a halt and the agreement was ended due to financial impacts on the tribe during the COVID-19 pandemic.